 Take a scenic flight

 Kenai Fjords National Park and its surrounding areas are home to some incredible fishing.
 You can fish right from the shoreline at Seward, or take a boat tour out to some of the captain’s favorite locations.
 There are even fresh water options at some of the lakes in the area.
 Don’t forget your Alaska state fishing license!
-Suggested tour: Half-Day Fishing Trip on the Kenai River.
+Suggested tour: Guided Ice Fishing Tour.

 Take a backpacking trip